How does the Netherlands become a new cradle?

 A safe choice for startups

-The Netherlands is small, but has the courage to act as the “talent magnet” to attract the world’s most promising brains.
-The Netherlands provides a one-year startup visa for foreigners.
+The Netherlands may be small, but it has the courage to act as the “talent magnet” to attract the world’s most promising brains.
+This is how it works: The Netherlands provides a one-year startup visa for foreigners.
 The startup team proposes a business plan.
-After registration and approval, it will achieve certain results after one year.
-And then the entrepreneur can stay longer as self-employed worker.
-The purpose of the plan is very clear.
-If you start a successful business, the Dutch economy will benefit.
-Together both sides achieve a win-win situation.
-Not only the visa regulations are relaxed, but also from the public to the private sector to help start a new company, teach you to write a plan, build up a business model, find angel investors or mobilize the crowd to raise funds, and how to settle in the Netherlands.
+After registration and approval, the startup needs to show certain results within one year.
+If they achieve this, then the entrepreneur can prolong his or her stay as self-employed worker.
+The purpose of the plan is obvious.
+If you start a successful business in the Netherlands, the Dutch economy will benefit from it.
+This way a win-win situation is created and both sides profit from it.
+But it’s not just the visa regulations that are relaxed.
+The public and private sector even work together to guide you in every stage.
+From starting a new company, writing a business plan and choosing the right business model to finding angel investors, getting crowdfunded and helping you to settle in the Netherlands.

 An attractive financial environment, a simple and fast registration process, in-place hardware and digital infrastructure, an English-speaking environment, and a well-connected location, starting a business in the Netherlands, often become a “multinational company.”
 Besides, the industry-university collaboration is firm, and a university often plays the role of facilitator leading business idea realization, but not a bulky elephant struggling to chase the fast-changing commercial needs.
 There are industrial settlements in the new ecosystem of the Netherlands, such as Leiden develops biotechnology; Groningen focuses on health and aging; Delft has a leading position in technology, clean energy and information industry.
 Although there are divisions of fields, various industries are generally able to develop evenly.